sam64mc/wikiwiki/README.md

+# Monster Wiki (a WCS Project)
-## Monster Wiki / Wild Monster Team
+## By the Wild Monster Team

+Made with Android Studio.